California SB9 local guide

 - Check zoning and whether the parcel is in an eligible single-family residential zone.

-- Review statewide SB9 exclusions.
+- Review statewide SB9 eligibility limits.

 - Review LA City Planning SB9 materials, application requirements, and implementation memos.